Nick-1979/polkadot-Js-Plus-extension/README.md

 Once added, you can create an account (via a generated seed) or import via an existing seed.

-## New functinalities

-Currently, the following features are added:
-  - View balances
-  - Transfer funds
-  - View an address as QR code
-  - Staking / unstaking / redeem / and edit nominated validator list
-  - Contribute in crowdloans

 ## How To's